If you’ve never been to Europe during the festive season, you don’t know what you’re missing.

-The Tallinn Christmas market is a quaint spot set in the Town Hall Square amongst buildings that are century’s old.
+The Tallinn Christmas market is a quaint spot set in the Town Hall Square amongst buildings that are centuries old.

 Every year there is a Christmas tree where the first ever Christmas tree was erected in 1441.
-The tree is decorated with heart-shaped decorations as a symbol of love, but also, because Tallinn old town is shaped like a heart from a birds eye view.
+The tree is decorated with heart-shaped decorations as a symbol of love, but also because Tallinn’s old town is shaped like a heart from a birds-eye view.

-The market hosts a cultural programme that sees 3000 performers from Estonia and abroad performing on stage.
+The market hosts a cultural program that sees 3000 performers from Estonia and abroad performing on stage.

 20. Manchester Christmas Market